 Melissa and Maryjane have been working together for 14 weeks.
 Here’s their story:

-As a Samoan-speaking fanau, Maryjane’s mother, Wilma, has attended three of Maryjane’s lessons with Melissa so she too can learn how to best support Maryjane on her literacy journey.
+Maryjane’s family are Samoan-speaking.
+Maryjane’s mother, Wilma, has attended three of Maryjane’s lessons with Melissa so she can be part of Maryjane’s literacy learning, and can learn how to best support Maryjane on her literacy journey.

 “Maryjane corrects me when I make a mistake with our reading at home”.